Back to blog

 After the scraper finishes running, you’ll see all the CSV files saved in your local directory.

-With Oxylabs’ Google Jobs Scraper API, public data acquisition projects are fast, efficient, and effective.
+As you can see, the best way to scrape jobs data is by using our API.
+This way, the public data acquisition projects are fast, efficient, and effective.
 You can always customize and expand the code as you wish, bringing you more flexibility to achieve your goals.
-In case you’re looking for a general-purpose jobs scraper, check out our Web Scraper API.

 Frequently asked questions